-There is nothing more annoying than opening an email on your mobile and not being able to read the squitty print because it’s been made to read on a desktop and it doesn’t adjust to your smaller screen.
+There is probably not much that’s more annoying than opening an email on your mobile and not being able to read the squitty print because it’s been made to read on a desktop and it doesn’t adjust to your smaller screen.

 Even if you think your audience will want to read your emails, don’t be fooled, it doesn’t matter how big your brand is, if your experience is poor your audience will depart fast as they can.